aiidateam/aiida-tutorials/docs/pages/2020_Oxford/sections/first_taste.rst

 Understanding the launcher script
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Above, we have just provided you a script that submits a calculation.
-Let us know check in detail some relevant sections, and how the input information
+Let us now check in detail some relevant sections, and how the input information
 got converted into the Wannier90 raw input file.

 Choosing a structure